Sparks Fly (album): Singles

 "Kissin U" is the album's lead and only single.
 Along with being the lead single from this album, it and "Adored" were the only two songs that Cosgrove co-wrote for it.
 Lyrically, the track talks of the feeling Cosgrove gets as she's kissing her boyfriend.
 The lyrics as well as the melody were received positively by several music critics.
 The song was released onto iTunes on March 22, 2010.
-The single debuted at 87 on the Billboard Hot 100, after debuting on the digital tracks chart the previous week.
-After bouncing up and down the chart, the song peaked at 54.
+The single debuted at 87 on the Billboard Hot 100, after hitting the digital tracks chart the previous week.
+The song eventually peaked at 54.
 It is also her first single to chart outside of the United States, entering the charts in Germany and Austria, among others.
 The music video was directed by Alan Ferguson, and features Cosgrove and her love interest as they flirt doing daily things.
 The video also features scenes of Cosgrove singing and walking down the beach.

 "Daydream" and "Disgusting" were released exclusively on iTunes in Japan as promotional singles.

 Critical reception

-The album has been met with a generally mixed reception from critics.
+The album was met with a generally mixed reception from critics.
 Stephen Thomas Erlewine, who reviewed the album for AllMusic, gave the album a negative review, stating that "Miranda winds up buried underneath the weight of production on Sparks Fly — it often comes across like a cross of Miley Cyrus and Kesha's full-frontal assault."
 Erlewine also stated that "Sparks Fly is bedecked in modern electronic rhythms and icy hooks, yet the glassy surface sheen flies in the face of the natural charm Cosgrove displays on iCarly and its accompanying soundtrack."
 However, Jeff Giles of Popdose gave the album a more positive review, stating "...Sparks Fly is a perfectly bite-sized chunk of perfectly bite-sized pop - In other words, songs about boys and girls, written by men and women, and performed by some of the sharpest studio vets in the business."
 Greg Victor of Parcbench also gave the album, as well as Cosgrove herself, a positive review, stating "It is brilliantly produced and won’t let you down if you are looking for some fun, new, uncomplicated music."
 He also commented on Cosgrove as an artist, saying "She is a fresh voice that stands out in an over-crowded field of pop princesses."
 The review ended with Victor awarding the album three out of four stars.
 Sparklingstar.net also gave the album a positive review, and stated that "Sparks Fly has that classic pop album sound and songs, if you are a fan of Miley Cyrus and Britney Spears you will be fan of Miranda, one thing I must say is that her voice sounds great throughout the entire CD, and she took it to find songs that fit her voice."